teamdeeson/deeson-dev-challenge/README.md

 ## Challenge

-Please commplete all 6 steps in the Challenge.
+Please complete all 6 steps in the Challenge.

 Your client has asked you to make some improvements to the site.
 Here are their requests: